sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

   + Replace the connection string and container with the Azure Blob storage settings you created earlier.

       The following image can be used to confirm the settings you should define.
+Please take a look on all red boxes.

       ![Postman Help Image](../resources/images/lab-text-skills/postman-help.png)